Case study 1

 My first move was to make the case for a design system before any redesign work began.
 This was not part of the brief.

 The Digital Lead approved it.
 I presented the case to the wider marketing and digital team, covering Atomic Design principles, UI foundation approach and WCAG accessibility considerations.
-The reasoning was straightforward: without a tokenised foundation, every design decision would be made in isolation and the rebrand already in progress externally would require reworking everything from scratch.
+Without a tokenised foundation, every design decision would be made in isolation and the rebrand already in progress externally would require reworking everything from scratch.

 I built the system in sequence.
 UI foundations first with a WCAG-accessible colour palette, typography, spacing and grid.
 Then tokenisation.
-Then the icon strategy: Phosphor Icons as the base for system and utility icons, with bespoke TPG-specific product and value proposition icons designed from scratch.
+Then the icon strategy, using Phosphor Icons as the base set with bespoke TPG product and value proposition icons designed from scratch.

 Every component was built to Atomic Design principles within the hard constraints of Drupal CMS.
-When the marketing team pushed back on gradient card states during the design library presentation, I did not compromise to a lesser treatment.
+When the marketing team pushed back on gradient card states, I did not compromise to a lesser treatment.
 I removed the state styling entirely.
 A clean result was better than an inconsistent one.

 Atomic Design structure